 Dry Ice blasting vs sandblasting

 On the other hand, for electrical applications, sandblasting is not the best option.
-Both dry ice and sandblasting are not electrically conductive.
+Both dry ice and sandblasting lack electrical conductivity.

 The use of dry ice cleaning to remove unpleasant compounds from surfaces is a non-toxic option.
 Sandblasting may create a toxic hazard waste to remove dangerous chemicals or materials.